neondatabase/website/content/docs/guides/branch-restore.md

 1. On initiating a restore action, Neon builds a new point-in-time branch by matching your selected timestamp to the corresponding LSN of the relevant entries in the shared WAL record.
 1. The compute endpoint for your initial branch is moved to this new branch, so that your connection string remains stable.
 1. We rename your new branch to the exact name as your initial branch, so the effect is seamless; it looks and acts like the same branch.
-1. Your initial branch, which now has no compute attached to it, is renamed to _branch_name_old_head_timestamp_ to keep the pre-restore branch available should you need to rollback.
+1. Your initial branch, which now has no compute attached to it, is renamed to {branch_name}_old_head_timestamp_ to keep the pre-restore branch available should you need to rollback.
 Note that initial branch was the parent for your new branch, and this is reflected when you look at your branch details.

 </details>

+### Time Travel Assist

-## Restore a branch to an earlier state
+## How to use

 Use the **Restore** page to restore a branch to an earlier timestamp in its history.
 Choose your branch, pick your timestamp, and then click the **Restore branch** button.